 |1670||the sovereign took over all remaining mines to prevent the miners from becoming unemployed.|

-Schwaz with its very rich ores was a success story in the Middle Ages: only twenty years after the start and for about 120 years it was the biggest silver mine of the world.
-The silver ore was mined by more than 10,000 workers and so the town of Schwaz was the second largest in Austria.
+Schwaz with its very rich ores was a success story in the Middle Ages: only twenty years after it was opened and for about 120 years it was the biggest silver mine of the world.
+The silver ore was mined by more than 10,000 workers and so at this time the town of Schwaz was the second largest town in Austria.
 The comedown of the Schwaz mining came around 1550, when several European wars influenced trade and American mines produced cheaper silver, e.g. Potosí in Bolivia.

 Silver is pretty valuable, and this seems to have influenced the entrance fees at Schwaz.
 The 90 minutes long tour shows much of the mine, reconstructed mining equipment, slide shows, several animated miners telling about their life and it also includes a ride on the mining railroad.
 The tour is very informative and there are even multilingual tours and earphones for foreign language visitors.
 Still the fee seems a bit exaggerated.